 Guidance: Because the assistant provides services as “an extension” of those provided by the professional, the audiologist is responsible for informing the assistant about the Code of Ethics and monitoring the performance of the assistant.
 Failure to do so could result in the audiologist’s being found in violation of the Code.

-For the most current information pertaining to ethics and support personnel, see ASHA’s Issues in Ethics Statement Regarding Support Personnel.
+For the most current information pertaining to ethics and support personnel, see ASHA’s Issues in Ethics: Audiology Assistants.

 Laws and regulations for audiology support personnel in educational and other practice settings vary from state-to-state.
 Differences may be reflected in a number of requirements including the following: education, supervision, continuing education, titles used for support personnel, and regulation or laws or lack thereof.
 See ASHA’s State-by-State page for a summary of state requirements for audiology assistants.
 For the most current information, always check with your state licensure board and/or department of education for the requirements for specific practice settings.

 The use of assistants can improve access to and reduce costs of quality audiology services.
 State policies regarding Medicaid reimbursement of services provided by an audiology assistant are limited.
 Nationally, audiology assistant services are not covered by Medicare.
 For private health plans, check with the payer in question to determine their provider qualifications.
 In general, Medicaid, Medicare, and private health plan reimbursements are limited for audiology services provided by assistants or audiologists using teleaudiology to deliver services.

 ASHA's Model Bill for State Licensure of Audiologists, Speech-Language Pathologists, and Audiology and Speech-Language Pathology Assistants [PDF]